rebootoio/vaxiin-doc/docs/introduction/glossary.md

 ### Work

 *Go out and cure those zombies!*
-The act of assigning a handler to perform an action against a device.
+The act of assigning an to perform against a device.
 It could be obtaining a new state, attempting recovery via a specific rule or running the whole list of them by order.